AdobeDocs/campaign-web.en/help/v8/audience/file-audience.md

 ## Preview and test your email {#test}

-Campaign Web allows you to preview and send test emails when using an audience uploaded from a file.
+Campaign Web allows you to preview and send proofs when using an audience uploaded from a file.
 To do this, follow these steps:

 1. Click the **[!UICONTROL Simulate content button]** from your delivery content editing screen and click the **[!UICONTROL Add test profile(s)]** button.